I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 Dissecting a Flower

--Divide children into groups of 2-4.
-Give each group a flower, a piece of dark construction paper, and, if desired, tweezers and a knife.
+- Divide children into groups of 2-4.
+Give each group at least 1 flower and a piece of dark construction paper

--Attached to the stem and at the bottom of the flower is the green sepal, which surrounds the flower before it blooms (protecting it from insects that might try to eat it) and holds the flower parts in place after it blooms.
+- Attached to the stem and at the bottom of the flower is the green sepal, which surrounds the flower before it blooms (protecting it from insects that might try to eat it) and holds the flower parts in place after it blooms.
+All the sepals together are called a calyx.
+Carefully remove the sepal.

-YOU WILL NEED PER GROUP OF CHILDREN: a flower with obvious flower parts, a piece of dark construction paper, tweezers (optional), & a knife (optional)
+YOU WILL NEED PER GROUP OF CHILDREN: a flower with obvious flower parts such as a lily, a piece of dark construction paper, & a flower bud (optional)

 Flower Parts Model

--Poke a piece of yellow pipe cleaner into the middle of the clay to represent the pistil.
+- Poke a piece of yellow pipe cleaner into the middle of the clay to represent the carpel.

 YOU WILL NEED PER CHILD: a walnut-sized ball of green play dough or clay, 3-4 short pieces of orange pipe cleaners, a piece of yellow pipe cleaner, tacky/craft glue, a pinch of cornmeal, and 5 petals made from construction paper

-10. Show a painting of a flower done by Georgia O'Keffee.
+8. Show a painting of a flower done by Georgia O'Keeffe.
 Ask the children to describe the painting.
 Can they tell what it is?

-YOU WILL NEED: a picture of a flower paining by Georgia O'Keffee.
+YOU WILL NEED: a picture of a flower paining by Georgia O'Keeffe.
 (We used "Flowers of Fire" and "Pink Tulip.")

-YOU WILL NEED: images of some of Georgia O'Keffee's flower paintings (from a book or on the Internet)
+YOU WILL NEED: images of some of Georgia O'Keeffe's flower paintings (from a book or on the Internet)

 Our Favorite Picture Books on Georgia O'Keeffe